erikpukinskis/prototype-narrative-editor/README.md

 The system
 ----------

-In order for that server to run, we need to actually set up a server that has Express and Marked and Node and knows how to fire everything up.
-For that we need two more files.
-The first is `package.json`, which describes the libraries we need:
+In order for that server to run, we need to actually set up a computer somewhere that has Express and Marked and Node and knows how to fire everything up.

+Luckily, it's 2014 and there's a service called [Heroku](http://heroku.com) that will do all of that for us.
+We just need to provide them with two more files that show them what to do.

+The first is `package.json`, which describes the libraries we need (Express, Marked, and Node):

     {
       "name": "narrative",
-      "version": "0.0.2",
+      "version": "0.0.3",
       "dependencies": {
         "express": "*",
         "marked": "*"